sstav0/MNIST-digit-recognition/README.md

 ### For the MNIST dataset :

-To convert the pictures of each handwritten number into useful data for the algorithm, I used the `idx2numpy` library.
-This allowed me to have to obtain the first input matrix $X$ with dimensions $(784 \times 60000)$ which represent $784$ variables with values between $0$ and $255$ (before standardization to get values between $0$ and $1$) that represent each of the pixel on the black and white photo $(28x28)$ for the $60 000$ photos in the MNIST dataset.
+To prepare the handwritten number images for algorithmic processing, I utilized the `idx2numpy` library.
+This step enabled me to create two input matrices: Matrix X (Dimensions: $(784 \times 60000)$): This matrix represents $60 000$ images, each measuring $28 \times 28$ pixels.
+Initially, it contains $784$ variables, each with values ranging from $0$ to $255$ (prior to standardization, which transforms them into values between $0$ and $1$).
+These variables correspond to the individual pixel values within each black-and-white photo.
-The second input matrix $y$ with dimensions $(10 \times 60000)$ represent the correct number for each of the $60 000$ photos of the dataset under the form of a linear matrix with, for each of the $10$ last neuron a value of $0$ or $1$.
-For example, if the correct number for the first photo is 8, the first row of the first column of the $y$ matrix will be $(0 0 0 0 0 0 0 0 1 0 0)$.

 ## How to use it